Definitions and Descriptions

 - Models of care that include technology such as telemedicine, regular telephone follow-up and web-based support to reduce excess visits to healthcare providers that consume energy.

-- Education and increased awareness about post-stroke fatigue and management strategies for patients, caregivers, employers and health care professionals.
+- Education and increased awareness about post-stroke fatigue and management strategies for people who have experienced a stroke, caregivers, employers and health care professionals.

-- The number and proportion of patients who report symptoms of post-stroke fatigue, measured at each transition point as a proportion of all stroke patients.
+- The number and proportion of people who have experienced a stroke who report symptoms of post-stroke fatigue, measured at each transition point as a proportion of all people who have experienced a stroke.

-- The proportion of stroke patients who return to the emergency department or are readmitted to hospital for failure to cope or other fatigue-related reasons.
+- The proportion of people who have experienced a stroke who return to the emergency department or are readmitted to hospital for failure to cope or other fatigue-related reasons.